 At Roman & Gaynor, we’re known for being tough and passionate advocates for motor vehicle accident victims like you.
-Since 1996, our personal injury attorneys in Clearwater have gone head-to-head against powerful adversaries – including insurance providers and multi-national corporations with deep pockets – and secured life-altering results for our clients.
+Since 1996, our personal injury attorneys in Clearwater have gone head-to-head against powerful adversaries and secured life-altering results for our clients.
 To date, we’ve successfully recovered more than $100 Million in settlements and jury verdicts.

 When you enlist our law firm for help after a crash in Clearwater, expect us to:

-- Provide accessible and transparent legal service throughout the process
+- Provide transparent legal service throughout the process

 - Coordinate with accident experts and specialists to ensure that your crash is subject to a detailed and exhaustive investigation